inaimathi/experimentalisp/README.md

 	- `bind` must take an environment and a symbol, and return a new environment in which that symbol is bound.
 It should not mutate the existing environment.
 	- `extend` must take an environment and add a frame to it

+- Types:
+	- Think about procedure types.
+Specifically, think about cons/car/cdr (you clearly need type variables here, and you need to understand the concept of container types as it applies)
+	- Sane interface seems to be `type`/`type-of`/`type-check`

 - Typeclasses:
 	- Each typeclass is an environment mapping to the different types that implement it to the implementation of the specific methods entailed by that typeclass
 	- Assuming first-class environments, this'd be fairly simple to implement.
 We would also need a map of methods to their source typeclass.